-The project calls for up to 10 years of post-transplant/outplant monitoring of abalone population density and size structure, as well as an evaluation of rocky reef ecosystem for success.
+The success of the restoration project will be evaluated by assessing metrics associated with natural resource functions and services.
+Metrics will be compared with: 1) initial conditions at the project site and 2) conditions at an appropriate a nearby natural reference site or sites.
+The success of this project will be measured through up to 10 years of post-transplant/outplant monitoring of abalone population density and size structure, as well as an evaluation of rocky reef ecosystem for success.